Laogeodritt/quasselflask/README.md

 The third line will change randomly and is a good secret key (see also [Flask Quickstart: Sessions](http://flask.pocoo.org/docs/0.11/quickstart/#sessions)).
 Alternatively, you could use [Random.org's string service](www.random.org/strings) (in this case, make it at least 28 characters with uppercase/lowercase letters and numbers all enabled.)

-You can find out about other configuration variables by checking out [quasselflask/core.py](quasselflask/core.py) - scroll down to the `class DefaultConfig:` line.
+You can find out about other configuration variables by checking out [quasselflask/base_config.py](quasselflask/base_config.py) - scroll down to the `class DefaultConfig:` line.
 Each line underneath that one is a configuration variable you can change by copying it into your `quasselflask.cfg` file and modifying the value; the comment after the `#` is an explanation (you can remove this).
+Do not use any configuration variables under `InternalConfig` unless you're sure of what you're doing!

 This software is still under development and the configuration is changing as I develop it, so I have not yet documented configuration more robustly.

 **TODO:** Document individual variables.

 [1] SQLite support is not possible because it does not allow concurrency (multiple applications to open the database at once).
-Some features used in searching and quasselflask user management may be unavailable in SQLite (haven't scrutinised features thoroughly since I wrote it against postgresql specifically).
+Some database engine features used in searching and quasselflask user management may be unavailable in SQLite (haven't scrutinised features thoroughly since I wrote it against postgresql specifically).

 # Requirements

 This application requires:

+* An existing installation of quasselcore *running on the PostgreSQL backend*.
+This application does not support an SQLite backend.
+* PostgreSQL >= 9.1 - I think.
+A version of PostgreSQL that supports GIN/GIST trigram indices for LIKE/ILIKE operations.
 * Python 3.
 Tested against Python 3.5.2; should work for Python 3.x in general, but I'm not sure.
 (If you've discovered it doesn't work for some versions, please let me know!)
-* If you are using a Python version *earlier* than 3.4, you need to [install setuptools and pip](https://packaging.python.org/installing/#requirements-for-installing-packages)
+* If you are using a Python version *earlier* than 3.4, you need to [install setuptools and pip](https://packaging.python.org/installing/#requirements-for-installing-packages) for installation.
 * `libpq` library and the `pg_config` tool.
 On Debian and Ubuntu, run `sudo apt-get install libpq-dev`.
 On other Linux distros, try and find `libpq-dev`, `postgresql-devel` or a similar package.
 On Windows

 You don't need to install other dependencies yourself.
 The setup.py will do it for you!